henriquehorbovyi/exercism-tracks/README.md

 # Exercism-Kotlin-Track
-Exercism is an incredible plataform in which you can learn while solve algoritms and receive feedbacks and improvements of your solution.
+Exercism is an incredible platform in which you can learn while solve algorithms and receive feedbacks and improvements of your solution.